 The S Pen — Daniel's take

-The more meaningful thing to know about the S Pen is that, while physically identical to the one on the Note 10 series (they're interchangeable if you have last year's phone), the Note 20 Ultra accepts input at five times lower latency than the Note 10 — 9 milliseconds versus 45ms — and less than half that of the Note 20, at 26ms.
+The more meaningful thing to know about the S Pen is that, while physically identical to the one on the Note 10 series (they're interchangeable if you have one of the previous models), the Note 20 Ultra accepts input at five times lower latency than the Note 10 — 9 milliseconds versus 45ms — and less than half that of the Note 20, at 26ms.
 The 120Hz display also conveys that lower latency much more realistically.

 In real-world usage, this means that there's considerably less lag between the time your S Pen touches the screen and when you see something happen, like a pen or brush stroke, or when navigating Samsung's One UI software.